PurpleStarChild/PurpleStarChild/_posts/2021-10-19-the-time-for-anger.md

 ---
 title: The Time For Anger
 excerpt: "[...]
 I want to accomplish change, not just be angry with a profit. "
-category: DE&I
+category: Archive
-tags: The Work, Diversity, LGBTQ+
+tags: The Work, DE&I, Diversity, LGBTQ+
 ---

 # Reflection